 We conclude that a single channel will be insufficient to support both safety-critical V2X communication as well as V2X features that accelerate market adoption.
 Instead, we anticipate that at least 2 or 3 different parallel channels will be required for successful adoption of V2X, regardless of whether these channels will use C-V2X or DSRC technology.

 } Editor’s note: A comment was received suggesting moving this section to be section 3.2, moving the current 3.2 to 3.3, but I have left this here as if we move it there will be no content in section 5.
 This should be discussed.
-If the content is moved new content would have to be added, or will drop out.
+If the content is moved new content would have to be added or will drop out.

 OOB performance/requirements: